Blake-Myers/Blake-Myers/README.md

 ### Hi there 👋
+I'm Blake Myers.
+I am currently studying C# from WGU and the C# Academy.
+I should graduate by the end of 2023.
+I am currently looking for either a full time job or an internship Feel free to reach out to me at Blakecmyers@gmail.com

 <!--
 **Blake-Myers/Blake-Myers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.